 Laura van de Braak is a PhD student at the Donders Center for Cognition supervised by Mark Blokpoel, Iris van Rooij, Ivan Toni and Mark Dingemanse.
 Their work focuses on creating a computational infrastructure that can deal with resolving misunderstandings in communication.

-Jacqueline van Arkel (MSc in Human-Machine Communication, Groningen) wrote an MSc thesis on the efficiency of other-initiated repair and pragmatic communication (supervised by Marieke Woensdregt and Mark Blokpoel), and helps out with other modelling projects as a research assistant.
+Jacqueline van Arkel (MSc in Human-Machine Communication, Groningen) produced a CoNLL paper while interning with us, wrote an MSc thesis on the efficiency of other-initiated repair and pragmatic communication (supervised by Marieke Woensdregt and Mark Blokpoel), and helped out with other modelling projects as a research assistant.

 Elementary Particles of Conversation is closely allied to the campus-wide Communication in Brain and Behaviour lab, where we work on formal models of metacommunication together with Mark Blokpoel and Iris van Rooij , and on communicative alignment across linguistic levels with Ivan Toni and Asli Özyürek.